jerry20091103/Sorting-Battle-Python/sorting_battle_gym/README.md

 dict game_status_2p {
     'game_end': int # 0 for not end, 1 for lose
     'level': int # current level of game
-    'grid': 2D-list of int # current grid of the player
+    'pressure': int # current pressure of the player 'grid': 2D-list of int # current grid of the player
                            # where -1 is empty, -2 is garbage, other valid values are >= 0
-    'score': int # current score of the player 'opponent_grid': 2D-list of int # current grid of the opponent
+    'score': int # current score of the player 'oppoent_pressure': int # current pressure of the opponent 'opponent_grid': 2D-list of int # current grid of the opponent
                                     # where -1 is empty, -2 is garbage, other valid values are >= 0
-    'opponent_score': int # current score of the opponent }
+    'opponent_score': int # current score of the opponent 'win_flag': int # 0 for not lose, 1 for win (this is only valid when game_end == 1)
+}
 ```
 ### Public Method